zoliky/ansibledev/README.md

 --------------

 The `defaults` folder in each role contains default variables that users should NOT change.
 On the other hand, the `vars` folder holds variables intended for user modification, which override the ones in `defaults`.
 In simpler terms, the `vars` folder takes precedence over `defaults`.

-Example:

-Imagine we're setting up ten different Linux distributions.
-While nine of them refer to the spell check package as `hunspell`, Mageia Linux uses `hunspell-us`.
-To handle this difference, we create a new file named `mageia.yml` in the `vars` folder.
-Inside, we define a custom variable `package_name` as `hunspell-us`.
-Ansible will prioritize this variable over the one defined in the `defaults` folder specifically for Mageia Linux, while retaining the default value for all other Linux distributions.

 Example Playbook
 ----------------